happy family

 "Hey, we need to head out," John called, gently folding the letters while trying to keep his voice light.
 "J.J.'s waiting on us."

-Eddie's eyes fixated on the envelopes in John's hands.
+Eddie's eyes were fixated on the envelopes in John's hands.
 The excitement on the kid's face twisted into an anxious stillness.
-Eddie stepped forward, arms lifting up as if starting to reach for the letters, before he stopped himself and shivered.

 "Tell you what."
 John crouched down to Eddie's level and gave him a little smile.
 "I'll leave these in your room for now.
 Your little doll can stand guard until we get back, okay?"

-Eddie hesitated, then nodded again.
+Eddie hesitated, then nodded.
 John squeezed his shoulder and departed from the front window to tuck the envelopes on Eddie's bed, propped carefully against the pillow.
 Eddie placed the doll sitting up beside the letters, arms outstretched and bright red eyes shining into John's own.
 The pair left, and John closed the door behind him with a quiet sigh.
-The delay wouldn't last forever, but a few more hours was better than nothing.

 John watched the boys from a short distance as they tromped through dewy grass, lit by the gentle glow of the early morning sun.
-J.J. knew this land like the back of his hand.
+In an instant, J.J. was halfway across the pasture and lost in his tasks.
 He moved with the confidence of a kid who grew up bottle-feeding calves and turning compost with a stick longer than he was tall.
-In an instant he was halfway across the pasture and lost in his tasks.

 Eddie trailed behind, cautious eyes flickering towards every sound and movement.
-The goats and cattle unsettled him the most: they were big, unpredictable, and far too eager to approach with the aim of sniffing at Eddie's hair or licking his face.
-He flinched more than once at their presence and quickly shifted towards the vegetable rows to settle into safer work.
-Pulling weeds, patting down soil around young sprouts, inspecting leaves for bugs.
-This Eddie took to rather quickly, as his nearly hypervigilant attention to detail was given a place to shine without spiraling.
+The cattle and horses unsettled him the most: they were big, unpredictable, and far too eager to approach with the aim of sniffing at Eddie's hair or licking his face.
+He quickly shifted towards the vegetable rows to settle into the safer work he'd grown used to.
+Eddie pulled weeds, patted down soil around young sprouts, and inspected leaves for bugs.

-John carefully kept watch, while shouldering the more difficult tasks the kids couldn't quite handle yet.
-Working the plough, tending to the larger animals, talking business with the farmhands.
+John carefully kept watch while shouldering the more difficult tasks the kids couldn't handle yet.
+He spent the morning working the plough, tending to the larger animals, and talking business with the farmhands.
 John was in the middle of harvesting blackberries from a particularly thorny bush when he heard J.J. howling with laughter nearby.

 "You know, Eddie," John interrupted, without looking up from his own work.
 "You don't need to keep telling stories like that.
-It's not the kind of stuff you should be proud of."
+It's not something you should be proud of."

 Eddie's voice faltered.
 He was quiet for a moment, perhaps expecting John to laugh it off or ease up.
 When John's expression remained serious, Eddie just gave a sharp nod.
-"Okay."
+"Okay, Master."

 Eddie didn't speak another word for hours.
-J.J. tried to carry the energy himself, but those efforts fell flat without Eddie to bounce off of.
+J.J. tried to carry the energy himself, but those efforts fell flat without Eddie's tales of whimsy to bounce off of.
 Soon, J.J. went quiet as well.
-The spark was gone in an instant.
 The kids worked with hunched shoulders and stayed close without quite meeting each other's eyes.
-The only sounds that remained were the rustle of leaves and the occasional cluck from the chicken coop.

-The sun began its descent to the horizon when John patted his coat pocket and froze.
-"Ah - hang on.
+The sun climbed to its peak when John went to get something from the shed-- then patted his coat pocket and froze.
+"Ah-- hang on.
 Forgot my keys," he muttered, heading back towards the house.
 "Should've left them on the hook."
-Once he made it inside, John dug through the clutter, trying to remember if he'd left the keys by the stove, or maybe in his study.
-When he finally spotted them, half-tucked under a folded newspaper in the living room, John grabbed the keys with a relieved sigh.
+Once he made it inside, John dug through the clutter, trying to remember where he'd left the shed keys.
+John grabbed the keys with a relieved sigh when he saw them half-tucked under a folded newspaper in the living room.

 When he returned to the farm, John's eyes landed on the shed door.
 Eddie was in the middle of fiddling with the lock while J.J. bounced on his toes, wide-eyed and gleaming with excitement.
 Eddie's eyes flickered towards John for a second, then returned to his work.
 By the time John reached the shed, the lock fell away with a loud click, and the door was open.

 John stopped just short of the doorway.
-His expression shifted into something that made Eddie flinch.
-He clasped J.J.'s hand and bolted across the grass.
-It took a second for John to process what had happened, and then John ran after them.
-The man's heart jumped into his throat as he called, "Eddie!
-Hey, wait -!"
+His expression shifted into something that made Eddie clasp J.J.'s hand and bolt across the grass.
+It took a second for John to process what had happened and run after them, heart jumping in his throat as he called for his boys.
+"Eddie!
+J.J!
+Wait--!"

 Eddie was already at the porch steps, hurriedly pulling J.J. up and into the house.
 John caught the door just before it could slam shut and stepped in after him.
 By now, the boys were separated.
 J.J. poked his head out from down the hall with a puzzled look on his face, while John searched the rest of the house for Eddie.
 Soon, John found Eddie in his bedroom, curled up on the floor by the foot of his bed.
-One hand clutched that little doll, while the other clung to Clef and Tabitha's unopened letters like a lifeline.
+One hand clutched that red-eyed doll, while the other clung to Clef and Tabitha's unopened letters.

 John gently opened the door.
 "Hey, Eddie."
 When Eddie didn't respond, John crossed the room and crouched beside him, making sure to keep a little distance between the boy and himself.
 "I'm not mad at you."